cmarcum/cmarcum.github.io/cv.md

 ## Selected Service & Distinctions (2020 - Present)
 ### Service
-*   **Chair**, Federal Statistical Research Data Centers Executive Committee (2024 - 2025)
-*   **Ex Officio Member for the Executive Office of the President**, National Academies of Science, Engineering, and Medicine Round Table on Aligning Incentives for Open Scholarship (2023 - Present)
 *   **Chair**, PREreview Scientific Advisory Committee (2025 - Present)
+*   **Member**, American Geophysical Union Data Goverance Board (2024 - Present)
 *   **Board Member**, PREreview Scientific Advisory Committee (2023 - Present)
+*   **Chair**, Federal Statistical Research Data Centers Executive Committee (2024 - 2025)
+*   **Ex Officio Member for the Executive Office of the President**, National Academies of Science, Engineering, and Medicine Round Table on Aligning Incentives for Open Scholarship (2023 - 2025)
-*   **Staff Lead**, Interagency Council on Statistical Policy Subcommittee on Cybersecurity (2023 - Present)
+*   **Staff Lead**, Interagency Council on Statistical Policy Subcommittee on Cybersecurity (2023 - 2025)
 *   **Co-Chair**, National Science and Technology Policy Council, Subcommittee on Open Science (2022-2023)
 *   **Co-Chair**, National Science and Technology Policy Council, Subcommittee on Scientific Integrity (2022-2023)

 ### Distinctions
+*   **Elected Full Member**, Sigma Xi (2025)
+*   **Time-Off Award**, The White House (2025)
+    *   Citation: ***For outstanding policy analysis, effective collaboration, and written contributions in drafting OMB Memorandum M-25-21 on Accelerating Federal Use of AI through Innovation, Governance, and Public Trust and M-25-05 on Open Government Data Access and Management Guidance per the Foundations of Evidence-Based Policymaking Act of 2018***
-*   **Special Achievement & Time-Off Award**, The White House (2024)
+*   **Special Achievement Group Award**, The White House (2024)
-    *   Citation: ***For collaborative leadership on the development of the Executive Order on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence and the OMB Memorandum on Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence***
+    *   Citation: ***For indispensible leadership, policy analysis, and teamwork to advance OMB information policy equities in the formulation of government-wide policy and governance via Executive Order 14110 and OMB Memorandum M-24-10 on Advancing Governance, Innovation, and Risk Management for Agency Use of Artificial Intelligence***
+*   **Time-Off Award**, The White House (2024)
+    *   Citation: ***For effective interagency collaboration for the Interagency Council on Statistical Policy, advancing the Cybersecurity Working Group's efforts to align cybersecurity and statistical policy as well as the Federal Statistical Research Data Center Executive Committee's three-prong strategic plan for equitable data access***
 *   **On the Spot Award**, The White House (2023)
-    *   Citation:   ***For development of the three-arm strategic action plan to expand equitable access to confidential data in the federal statistical research data center program***
+    *   Citation:   ***For spearheading the development of a three-prong action plan for the Federal Statistical Research Data Center Executive Committee, designed to expand equitable access to restricted, confidential Federal statistical data***
 *   **Special Acts or Service Award**, National Institute of Allergy and Infectious Diseases (2022)
     *   Citation: ***For establishing the Data Access Committee and leadership in the Office of Data Science and Emerging Technology during the COVID-19 pandemic***
 *   **Commendation of Exceptional Service**, White House Office of Science and Technology Policy (2022)